 Master of Arts

-Internships in Milwaukee area museums may be taken for course credit and are required for students pursuing the Curatorial Track.
-Among other local institutions, graduate students have hold internships at the Emile H. Mathis Gallery, Milwaukee Art Museum, the Haggerty Museum of Art at Marquette University, the Chipstone Foundation, the Museum of Wisconsin Art, the Kohler Foundation, and a variety of local galleries.
+Internships are required for students pursuing both the Thesis and Curatorial Tracks.
+Students usually serve internships in Milwaukee area museums and other local institutions for course credit.
+Students have held internships at the Emile H. Mathis Gallery, Milwaukee Art Museum, the Haggerty Museum of Art at Marquette University, the Chipstone Foundation, the Museum of Wisconsin Art, the Kohler Foundation, and a variety of local galleries.

 To qualify for graduation, students will produce either a thesis on a scholarly problem or a thesis exhibition with a scholarly catalogue.
 Students must complete all degree requirements within five years of initial enrollment.
 It is expected that a full-time student will complete all requirements for the degree within two to three years.